magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ```

 This is not a suprise if you take into account that it was made more
-than four years ago, when CLJS was floating around in just a few
+than five years ago, when CLJS was floating around in just a few
 clojure-ist minds.

-The surprise is that Chas Emerick chose it later, when CLJS had
+The surprise is that Chas Emerick chose it a couple of years later,
-already been reified from a very smart idea into a programming
+when CLJS had already been reified from a very smart idea into a
-language.
-So, if the original [Valip][3] library was so dependent on
+programming language.
+So, if the original [Valip][3] library was so
-the JVM, why would Chas Emerick choose it over other, less-compromised
+dependent on the JVM, why would Chas Emerick choose it over other,
-CLJ validation libraries?
-Maybe the answer is just that the predefined
+less-compromised CLJ validation libraries?
+Maybe the answer is just
-predicates and functions were confined to the `valip.predicates`
+that the predefined predicates and functions were confined to the
-namespace and most of them were easily redefinable in portable terms.
+`valip.predicates` namespace and most of them were easily redefinable
+in portable terms.

 ## Something new to take into account